matteogrechi/matteogrechi.github.io/_posts/2022-08-03-OptimalTrajectory.md

 title: What is the best way to go from A to B?
 ---

-The problem I want to discuss in this post is how it is possible to optimize a trajectory of a body.
+The problem I want to discuss in this post is how it is possible to optimize the trajectory of a body.

 This kind of problem is very present in engineering, some examples are: